AzumiShinji/Prata_Book/README.md

 # Prata_Book
- Examples and tasks from the Prata's book
+ Examples and exercises from the Prata's book